davesmith/Respond/README.md

 2. Style elements processed
 3. A different AJAX code was used to aid testing in development with Firefox/Firebug.
 I was finding that only the last request of a series was being reported successful
-4. Optimised so that calling the respond.js script element several times will work happily.
+4. Optimised so that calling the respond.js script element several times will work happily

 ### Negative Notes
 1. The cross domain part is new to me and therefore untested.